zhubao315/learn-agentic-ai/comprehensive_guide_daca.md

 ---

 ## Conclusion
 The **Dapr Agentic Cloud Ascent (DACA)** design pattern excels in building scalable, resilient agentic AI systems across diverse domains—content moderation, healthcare, e-commerce, and IoT.
-It blends the OpenAI Agents SDK’s simplicity with Dapr’s distributed resilience and a cost-efficient ascent from local to planetary scale.
+It blends the OpenAI Agents SDK’s simplicity with A2A’s interoperability, Dapr’s distributed resilience and a cost-efficient ascent from local to planetary scale.
 Its event-driven, stateless, three-tier architecture, enhanced by Dapr, CronJobs, and HITL, ensures flexibility, cost efficiency, and planetary-scale potential.
 Whether moderating posts, assisting doctors, recommending products, or automating homes, DACA provides a unified, adaptable framework for intelligent systems.

 ---